Leyner-Andres-Bejarano-Palacios/java_tutorial/exercises/leetcode/README.md

 Find the smallest or greatest, I have to look for implementation in the book because I think that there are O(log-n) so the final solution would be O(nlog-n)

+### 1464.
+Maximum Product of Two Elements in an Array

+find the greatest and the second greatest